Take advantage of our limited time offer. Enter promo code GIFT25 to save up to 25%. See offer details.

 Geographically speaking, there’s the city of Phoenix and Downtown Phoenix, then there are surrounding valleys.
 This is what makes up Greater Phoenix — the entire area measuring about the size of Delaware and comprising more than 20 cities and towns, including Scottsdale, Tempe, Mesa, and Glendale.

 Compared to coastal metropolitan cities like San Francisco, San Diego, and New York City, the cost of living in Phoenix, Arizona, is much more affordable.
-According to RentCafe, the cost of living in Phoenix is two percent lower than the state average, but it is four percent higher than the national average (consider that San Francisco’s cost of living, though, is 76 percent higher than the national average).
+According to RentCafe, the cost of living in Phoenix is three percent lower than the state average, but it is three percent higher than the national average (consider that San Francisco’s cost of living, though, is 71 percent higher than the national average).

 For those who live on a fixed income, like retirees, Phoenix is an ideal location because not only does it have a low cost of living, but property taxes are also lower than other large retirement destinations like Boca Raton or Orlando.
 There’s also a notable tax savings for all Phoenix residents because of the city’s hefty tourism income.

-Q: How much money do you need to live comfortably in Phoenix?
+Q: What salary do you need to live comfortably in Phoenix?

 A:

-For the metropolitan Phoenix area, MIT’s Living Wage Calculator states that a family with two working parents and two children needs to make around $20 per hour (per adult) or a required annual income of more than $100,000 before taxes to have a living wage.
+Is the cost of living in Phoenix, Arizona, affordable?
+Well, MIT’s Living Wage Calculator states that a family with two working parents and two children needs to make around $29 per hour (per adult) or an annual salary of more than $119,200 before taxes to live comfortably in Phoenix.
+While the cost of living in Phoenix, Arizona, is much lower than other major metropolitan areas like New York City and San Francisco, it’s still slightly higher than the national average.

 A two-story stucco, single-family home with a rounded tower-styled entrance in Phoenix, Arizona.